H

 Puppies

 Havashire puppies are exuberant attention seekers with a high level of energy.
 In order to become well-behaved full-grown adults, they will require obedience training, house training, socialization, and, optionally, crate training within the first few months of their lives.
-These puppies are a bit notorious for their difficulty to house train, but a crate can assist with this.
-Once the dog becomes accustomed to the crate and regards it as a living space, the puppy will try to hold it in until after it’s been released from the cage.
+These puppies are a bit notorious for their difficulty in house training, but a crate can assist with this.
+Once the dog becomes accustomed to the crate and regards it as a living space, the puppy will try to hold it in until after it’s been released from the crate.
 Puppy pads and paper training work less well for this type of dog.

 Agricultural Field, Animal, Animal Body Part, Animal Ear, Animal Teeth